uoftcprg/pokerkit/docs/simulation.rst

 What Is Ante Trimming Status?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To unambiguously define the ante configuration, this value is necessary.
 It means the following: say players ended up paying different ante amounts at the start of the game; if the player who put less ante wins, is the player entitled to win the full antes of others that put more?
 This means that this parameter is only relevant when different ante amounts is paid by the players.
-This situation arises in two different situations: when non-uniform antes like BB or BTN ante (used in tournaments or 6+ poker) are used or when a player has a very low low starting stack that fall below the ante amount.
+This situation arises in two different situations: when non-uniform antes like BB or BTN ante (used in tournaments or 6+ poker) are used or when a player has a very low starting stack that falls below the ante amount.
 If the answer to this question is yes, ``False`` must be supplied, or, if no, the supplied value must be ``True``.

 Simply put, if non-uniform antes are used, ``False`` must be supplied no matter what.
 If uniform antes are used, the programmer has a choice, but the value supplied should most likely be ``True`` unless the programmer believes that the player who is short-stacked to the point of not being able to post the full ante can win the full antes of others as opposed to just a portion of it.

 Position
 ^^^^^^^^

 Note that PokerKit does not consider "seat numbers" but instead "positions" that are relevant to the gameplay.
-For non-heads-up button games, this means that the zero'th player will always be the small blind, the first player will always be the big blind, the second player will always be UTG, and so on until the last player who will always be in the button and in position.
+For non-heads-up button games, this means that the zeroth player will always be the small blind, the first player will always be the big blind, the second player will always be UTG, and so on until the last player who will always be in the button and in position.
 The notion of position does not really exist in stud games.
-In this case, the player to the immediate left to the dealer should be in the zeroth position while the player to the immediate right of the dealer should be in the last position.
+In this case, the player to the immediate left of the dealer should be in the zeroth position while the player to the immediate right of the dealer should be in the last position.

-Note that, in this ordering, the player in the n'th position is the n'th person to be dealt the hole cards in the beginning of the hand.
+Note that, in this ordering, the player in the n'th position is the n'th person to be dealt the hole cards at the beginning of the hand.

-Automations
+Automation
-^^^^^^^^^^^
+^^^^^^^^^^

 The PokerKit state allows the state to be modified in a really fine-grained way, down to posting antes, blinds, straddles, burning cards before dealing, dealing hole cards, dealing board cards, standing pat, discarding, folding, checking, calling, posting bring-ins, completing, betting, raising, showing hole cards, mucking, dealer killing losing hands, collecting bets, pushing chips to the winners, and winners putting the chips they won back into their stack.

 This fine-grained state transition is necessary for use in online casinos.
-However, depending on the use cases, many of these operations are completely irrelevant and can be automatically handled without any user input, as users can specify which operations they care about and therefore be manual, as opposed of being automated.
+However, depending on the use cases, many of these operations are completely irrelevant and can be automatically handled without any user input, as users can specify which operations they care about and therefore be manual, as opposed to being automated.

 For example, if you are trying to create a poker AI, you are not worried about having the option of mucking the best hand, purposely showing the worst hand, burning a card, pushing the chips to the winners, collecting chips a player won, collecting bets after each street, et cetera.
 But, you want to handle user actions like fold, check, call, bring-in, complete, bet, and raise.
 Also, you might want to control what cards are dealt to each player and to the board.
 The below automations will suit the aforesaid use cases.